We are forever trying to find ways to inoculate ourselves from the nasty business of actually selling our clients products

 “A click means nothing, earns no revenue and creates no brand equity."
 Is how a Starcom Research & Analytics super genius put it.

-A commenter to one of my recent posts said click-through rate is a "stone age metric" while another called it "
+A commenter to one of my recent posts said click-through rate is a "stone age metric" while another called it "an archaic form of measurement."

 So I have a question.
 If clicks mean nothing, why do we have links?
 The only way to activate a link is to click on it.
 Why do we spend all this time and money linking things and building things for them to link to?
 The connective tissue of the Internet is links and clicks.
 How in the world can these meatballs keep a straight face -- and more to the point, a job -- and tell us that clicks are meaningless?